Workplace Biodiversity Champion Inspires Us All to Do More

 hermes9

 Q: We know that many people are anxious about returning to the workplace.
-Can we improve wellbeing, and help to alleviate anxiety through Workplace Design?
+Can we improve wellbeing and help alleviate anxiety through Workplace Design?

 If you want to begin encouraging people back to the office, you need to think about what the benefits are for them.
 People can work easily from home, so why do they want to go back?
 I am working on helping organisations with this by creating better and more enticing environments to welcome people back to the office space.